 Your water is treated by disinfection.
-Disinfection involves the addition of chlorine or other disinfectant to kill dangerous bacteria and microorganisms that may be in the water.
+Disinfection involves the addition of chlorine, or other disinfectants, to kill dangerous bacteria and microorganisms that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.